escalant3/ai-box/README.md

 You can have a preview of the API docs by running `make docs` to generate it.

 ## Build it for the browser
 Although written for Node.js, you can run this software in your browser.
-By running
+Running

     make

-it will create a aibox-build.js file.
+it will create a ai-box-browser.js file.
 Simply include it with:

-    <script src="aibox-build.js"></script>
+    <script src="ai-box-browser.js"></script>

 This creates an `AIBox` object in your global namespace.